ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 In certain situations, such as debugging performance issues in large-scale GPU programs, API-level tracing might be too fine-grained to provide a big picture of the program execution.
 In such cases, it is helpful to define specific tasks to be traced.

-To specify the tasks for tracing, enclose the respective source code with the API calls provided by the ``ROCTX`` library.
+To specify the tasks for tracing, enclose the respective source code with the API calls provided by the ``ROCTx`` library.
 This process is also known as instrumentation.
 As the scope of code for instrumentation is defined using the enclosing API calls, it is called a range.
 A range is a programmer-defined task that has a well-defined start and end code scope.
 You can also refine the scope specified within a range using further nested ranges. ``rocprofv3`` also reports the timelines for these nested ranges.

 Here is a list of useful APIs for code instrumentation.